 I Love U massage technique

 ‘I Love U’ baby massage is an effective massage with a lovely sentiment behind it!
-Using your baby friendly massage oil (or if you have none to hand, try olive oil), make a gentle ‘I’ ‘L’ and ‘U’ movement across the baby’s tummy (make sure you watch the full demonstration to ensure you’re doing this correctly).
-Not only does this massage allow you to bond with your baby, it also is very effective at expelling gas out from your baby and easing their discomfort.
+Using your baby-friendly massage oil (or if you have none to hand, try olive oil), make a gentle ‘I’ ‘L’ and ‘U’ movement across the baby’s tummy (make sure you watch the full demonstration to ensure you’re doing this correctly).
+Not only does this massage allow you to bond with your baby, it also is very effective at expelling air out from your baby and easing their discomfort.
 Remember to always try to end your massage by bringing your baby’s knees to their chest.